Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/spring-2024-update/index.md

 * I discovered I forgot to minify my CSS.
 At some point, I turned that off or just glossed over it, I don't know.
 Now I turned it on again, creating smaller webpages literally _everywhere_.
 * I removed the final external dependency: Google Fonts.
 Over the years, I already started switching by simply downloading the fonts and hosting them myself on the website.
 Now I also switched the core fonts of all websites and any older projects that still required this.
   * _Why?_ I don't want to depend on Google Fonts staying exactly the same, and online, forever.
 This makes my pages faster and smaller, and the only reason they'd ever go down is if _I_ make a mistake.
+  * I also need the font files anyway to implement in the actual games or the graphics.
+So I'm downloading and/or hosting them anyway, so why even connect with Google Fonts at that point?

 ### Pandaqi Studio